Winston-Salem’s culinary history is so rich, we serve it up one trail at a time…

 Wondering where to try authentic (and even some not so traditional) chicken pie while in Winston-Salem?
 It’s as easy as…well, (Moravian) pie.

 - Spring House Restaurant, Kitchen & Bar – Winston-Salem is filled with a wonderful array of unexpected adventures, so it’s only fitting that we include the Spring House Restaurant riff on the Moravian Chicken pie.
 Served as a special (so call ahead to request) Chef Tim Grandinetti has created the deconstructed chicken pie – a rich, savory sauce full of chicken ladled into a cradle of delicate puff pastry.
 But true to tradition, look for your veggies served on the side.
-While Spring House is one of Winston-Salem’s newest and most popular restaurants, it is housed in the last remaining grand home on what was Winston-Salem’s Millionaire’s Row, the historic neighborhood of R. J. and Katharine Reynolds and various members of the Hanes (hosiery/textile) family.
+Spring House is housed in the last remaining grand home on what was Winston-Salem’s Millionaire’s Row, the historic neighborhood of R. J. and Katharine Reynolds and various members of the Hanes (hosiery/textile) family.

 Shops and Eateries Where You Can Purchase Take & Bake Chicken Pies: